Code-Institute-Submissions/MoMo-says-project2/README.md

 ### Languages
 - HTML
 - CSS
+- Javascript
-    The project is built up on HTML and CSS to make the basic structure of the webpage and to style it.
+    The project is built with on HTML and CSS to make the basic structure of the webpage and to style it.
+    Javascript is used to create the interactive features like the game, highscore (current and highest) and theme buttons.

 ### Framework
 - Bootstrap

-    The project uses Bootstrap to simplify the structural development of the webpages HTML and CSS. https://getbootstrap.com/
+    The project uses Bootstrap to simplify the structural development of HTML and CSS within the webpage. https://getbootstrap.com/

 ### Library